stew3254/WiPi/README.md

   -d  --domain  <domain>	Domain name of the local network created by dnsmasq -h  --help			Shows this menu
-  -i  --interface  <interface>	The interface used to route traffic out of (default is eth0) -v  --verbose			Increases verbosity output of the program
+  -i  --interface  <interface>	The interface used to route traffic out of (default is eth0) -v  --verbose			Increases verbosity of the output of the program

 Examples:
   wipi start -c 1 -d foo.net --essid Foo wlan0